adamnark/laughing-sansa/GoFish2/README.txt

 NOTES:
+	THE class that you should start is console.Main (class Main in package console)

 	ENDGAME happens not only when there's no more options to create a four, but also when there's only one player left.